Hatch Chile Chocolate Chip Cookies give a punch of heat and a unique twist on the regular ol’chocolate chip cookies we know so well!

 Have you ever tried Hatch Chile Chocolate Chip Cookies?

-If you give these a try, rate the recipe to let us know how they turned out!
+If you give these a try, rate the recipe to let me know how they turned out!